 DUI Negotiations with the District Attorney

-So, this gives you an idea of all of the moving parts during a DUI arraignment.
-You want to hire an attorney who will work for you, who knows your situation and is fighting for you.
+This gives you an idea of all the moving parts during a DUI arraignment.
+You want to hire an attorney who will work for you, who knows your situation, and who will fight for you.

-The Hedding Law Firm is a top-rated criminal defense law firm in Los Angeles representing Southern California people.
+The Hedding Law Firm is a top-rated criminal defense law firm in Los Angeles that represents Southern Californians.
 We offer a free initial case review by phone or by filling out our contact form.

 Related Content: